浣溪沙. 游蕲水清泉寺 A visit to the Clear Stream Temple

 A visit to the Clear Stream Temple

-Down the hill, all along the white sandy beach,
+Down the hill, along the silver sandy reach,

-Who said our time can’t fly back to youth, to teens?
+Who said time cannot go back to youth, to teens?

 Notes:

-2. back to west: all rivers in China flow from the west to the east, with Yangtse and the Yellow River both sourced from Himalaya region;
+2. ‘westward’: most rivers in China flow from west to east, with the Yangtse and the Yellow River both sourced in the Himalaya region;

-3. the Orchid Stream: named in the Tang dynasty for the wild orchids growing like endless clouds along the river’s wet sandy belt.
-It’s changed to Xishui River later; Interestingly, the name of Orchid is still used today for the lower part of the river till emerging into the Yangtse River;
+3. ‘the Orchid Stream’: named in the Tang dynasty for the wild orchids growing like endless clouds along the river’s wet sandy belt.
+It was later changed to Xishui River.
+Interestingly, the name Orchid is still used today for the lower part of the river until it joins the Yangtse River;

 Appreciation: